 Research Interests & Experimental Program

 I am primarily interested in using infrared radiation to probe the electronic and vibrational properties of solids.
 The reflectance of a material is a complex quantity, with an amplitude and a phase.
 During a typical experiment, we only measure the reflected amplitude of the radiation.
 However, if the reflectance is measured over a wide enough range, then it is possible using the Kramers-Kronig relation to calculate the phase: once the amplitude and phase are known, then other optical response functions may be calculated, specifically the real part of the complex conductivity.
-In the past I have used this technique to study a wide variety of materials, including the low-dimensional organic conductors and superconductors, quasicrystals, C60, collosal magnetoresistance materials (CMR's), high-dielectric response materials and the high-temperature cuprate superconductors.

 • Charge- and spin-stripe order in transition metal oxides

-• The new iron-arsenic superconductors
+• Iron-based superconductors

 Top of Page